• Photobook Publishing Today

 • Bench Sewing: Sewing through a fold to combine signatures into a text block.

-• Grain Long: When grain is running the longer side of a sheet.
+• Grain Long/ short: When grain is running the longer side of a sheet/ shorter side

 • Tape Binding: Securing pages with a tape or cloth strip along the spine.

-• Hard cover/ Soft Cover/- Cover choice box board or soft cover
+• Hard cover/ Soft Cover/- Cover choices box, board or soft cover.

 • Book Cloth: Protective cloth used to cover books.